Okha, India: Tourism

-Bet Dwarka, an island in the Arabian sea off the coast of Dwarka.
+Bet Dwarka, an island in the Arabian Sea off the coast of Dwarka.
 Considered the original residence of Krishna, Bet Dwarka was the old port during the ancient times of Krishna before the Okha port was developed in Dwarka.
 The temple built here is credited to the religious Guru Vallabhacharya of the "Pushtimarg Sampradaya".
 Rice is the traditional offering here to the deity as it is believed that Sudama offered rice to his childhood friend Krishna.
 There are also smaller shrines on Bet Dwarka which are dedicated to Shiva, Vishnu, Hanuman and Devi.[42]
 According to a legend, Vishnu killed the demon Shankhasura on this island.
 There are temples of Vishnu in the incarnation of matsya, or fish.
-Other shrines here are of Rukmini, Trivikrama, Devaki, Radha, Lakshmi, Satyabhama, Jambavati, Lakshmi Narayan, and many other gods.[39].Hanuman Dandi temple is another notable temple located in Bet Dwarka, 6 kilometres (3.7 mi) away from Dhwarkadhish Temple, Bet Dwarka.
+Other shrines here are of Rukmini, Trivikrama, Devaki, Radha, Lakshmi, Satyabhama, Jambavati, Lakshmi Narayan, and many other gods.[39].
+Hanuman Dandi temple is another notable temple located in Bet Dwarka, 6 kilometers (3.7 mi) away from Dhwarkadhish Temple, Bet Dwarka.
 The temple is deified with many images of Hanuman and his son Makardhwaja.
 The legend associated with the birth of a son to Hanuman, who is considered celibate, is that the sweat of Hanuman was consumed by a crocodile which then gave birth to a son named Makardhwaja.[42]
 The Jethwa Rajput clan of Kshatriyas claim their descent from Makardhwaja.